kylebebak/questionnaire/README.md

 ### Raw Input
 For raw input, pass `prompter='raw'` and a `type` (`str`, `int`, `float`, ...) to `add_question`.
 The default type is `str`.
 By default, the user can go back from a raw input question by entering `<` as the answer.
 To change this, pass your own `go_back` string to `add_question`.

+If you want to capture password input, or any other secret input, pass the `secret=True` arg to `add_question`.

 ## Conditional Questions
 __questionnaire__'s coolest feature is including questions conditionally based on previous answers.
 The API for conditional questions is simple and flexible.